Zod Showcase

 Generated output

-// src/api/client.ts (generated — do not edit)
+// src/api/client.ts (generated.
+Do not edit)

 import { makeApi, Zodios } from '@zodios/core';